 - The suffering of Judah and their exile to Babylon due to stubborn idolatry, and their return to the land of Israel in repentance.
 (Fulfilled)

-- The coming, crucifixion and resurrection of the Messiah, Jesus Christ, who laid down His life to atone for the sins of Judah and the whole world.
+- The coming, crucifixion and resurrection of the Messiah, Jesus Christ, who laid down His life to atone for the sins of Judah and for the entire world.
 (Fulfilled)

-- The return of Messiah to reign over the entire earth from David’s throne in Jerusalem.
-His second coming will bring many blessings to Israel and attract people from all over the world to come and worship the Lord.
+- The return of Messiah, Jesus, to reign over the entire earth from David’s throne in Jerusalem.
+His second coming will bring many blessings to the people of Israel and attract others from all over the world to come there to worship the Lord in His physical presence.
 (Not yet fulfilled)

-Other prophets, such as Daniel and Ezekiel, will shed light on the great Gentile empires that will rise and fall during interim periods, but Isaiah’s focus is on the kingly line of David and its ultimate fruit, Jesus Christ.
+Later prophets, such as Daniel and Ezekiel, will shed light on the great Gentile empires that would rise and fall in the interim, but Isaiah’s focus is on the line of King David and its ultimate purpose, the regal birth of Jesus Christ.

-Having covered much of his first two prophetic themes, Isaiah returns to the third in Chapter 54 – the unfulfilled return of Christ and the installation of His global kingdom at the end of the age.
+Having covered most of the first two prophetic themes, Isaiah returns to the third theme in Chapter 54 – the unfulfilled prophecy regarding the return of Christ and the installation of His global kingdom at the end of the age.

-Speaking the Lord’s words to Judah, who will shortly face an onslaught by Nebuchadnezzar’s Babylon, Isaiah encourages them with God’s promise for a brighter future:
+Speaking the Lord’s words to Judah, who would face the severe trial of an onslaught by Nebuchadnezzar and exile in Babylon, Isaiah encourages them with God’s promise of a much brighter future into eternity.

 11 “O you afflicted one,